the-turing-way/the-turing-way/workshops/book-dash/before_workshop.md

 ### Getting to the venue

-We will start the book dash before the British Library officially opens at 9:30am so you will need to enter through Gate 8 of The British Library, the staff entrance on Midland Road opposite (one of the exits from) St Pancras station.
+We will start the book dash before the British Library officially opens at 9:30am so you will need to enter through Gate 8 of The British Library, the staff entrance on Midland Road opposite (one of the exits from) St Pancras station ([here are instructions on how to get to The Alan Turing Institute](https://www.turing.ac.uk/about-us/how-get-alan-turing-institute)).
 Give your name at the security desk to receive your visitor pass for the day.
 A Turing Way team member will be waiting in the lobby and escort you to the Turing Institute.